seominjoon/geoserver/README.md

 # GeoServer
 Web framework for GeoSolver.
-Currently, you have to use this to access our geometry question dataset.
+Currently, you can use this to access our geometry question dataset.
-We will release more organized "raw" data soon.
+Raw data in JSON format is available [here](seominjoon.github.io/geosolver).

 ## Local server hosting: general instruction
 1. Make sure you have Python 2 (tested on 2.7.6) and MySQL installed.